AIF-development-team/adsorptioninformationformat/README.md

 ## Developer specification

-Development philosophy and steps can be found in [DEVELOPMENT.md](/DEVELOPMENT.md)
+Development philosophy and release steps can be found in [DEVELOPMENT.md](/dev/DEVELOPMENT.md)

 ## Relevant Citations